-Use of alcohol or sleeping pills is generally not recommended in people with substance abuse issues.
+The use of alcohol or sleeping pills is generally not recommended for people with substance abuse issues.
 The risk of abuse is great and the benefits generally small.
-If you feel you need some sleeping aids talk with your doctor or psychiatrists about the risks and benefits before starting to take anything.
+If you feel you need some sleeping aids, talk with your doctor or psychiatrists about the risks and benefits before starting to take anything.
 Make sure you remind your doctor of any substance abuse issues or mental health diagnosis before beginning a treatment program that includes sleep aids.

 Have you experienced drug use dreams?
 Feel free to leave a comment about your experiences with drug or alcohol use dreams.

 Seven David Joel Miller Books are available now!